Infantry: Weapons

 Infantrymen often carry secondary or back-up weapons, sometimes called a sidearm or ancillary weapons.
-Infantry with ranged or pole weapons often carried a sword or dagger for possible hand-to-hand combat.
+Infantry with ranged or polearms often carried a sword or dagger for possible hand-to-hand combat.
 The pilum was a javelin the Roman legionaries threw just before drawing their primary weapon, the gladius (short sword), and closing with the enemy line.

-Modern infantrymen now treat the bayonet as a backup weapon, but may also have handguns or pistols.
-They may also deploy anti-personnel mines, booby traps, incendiary or explosive devices defensively before combat.
+Modern infantrymen now treat the bayonet as a backup weapon, but may also have handguns as sidearms.
+They may also deploy anti-personnel mines, booby traps, incendiary, or explosive devices defensively before combat.

 Protection

 Infantry have employed many different methods of protection from enemy attacks, including various kinds of armour and other gear, and tactical procedures.

 The most basic is personal armour.
 This includes shields, helmets and many types of armour – padded linen, leather, lamellar, mail, plate, and kevlar.
 Initially, armour was used to defend both from ranged and close combat; even a fairly light shield could help defend against most slings and javelins, though high-strength bows and crossbows might penetrate common armour at very close range.
 Infantry armour had to compromise between protection and coverage, as a full suit of attack-proof armour would be too heavy to wear in combat.

-As firearms improved, armour for ranged defence had to be thicker and stronger.
+As firearms improved, armour for ranged defence had to be made thicker and heavier, which hindered mobility.
 With the introduction of the heavy arquebus designed to pierce standard steel armour, it was proven easier to make heavier firearms than heavier armour; armour transitioned to be only for close combat purposes.
-Pikemen armour tended to be just steel helmets and breastplates, and gunners little or no armour.
-By the time of the musket, the dominance of firepower shifted militaries away from any close combat, and use of armour decreased, until infantry typically went without any armour.
+Pikemen armour tended to be just steel helmets and breastplates, and gunners had very little or no armour at all.
+By the time of the musket, the dominance of firepower shifted militaries away from any close combat, and use of armour decreased, until infantry typically went without wearing any armour.

 Helmets were added back during World War I as artillery began to dominate the battlefield, to protect against their fragmentation and other blast effects beyond a direct hit.
 Modern developments in bullet-proof composite materials like kevlar have started a return to body armour for infantry, though the extra weight is a notable burden.

 In modern times, infantrymen must also often carry protective measures against chemical and biological attack, including military gas masks, counter-agents, and protective suits.
 All of these protective measures add to the weight an infantryman must carry, and may decrease combat efficiency.